profectus-engine/profectus-docs/docs/guide/creating-your-project/project-info.md

 - Type: `string`
 - Default: `The Paper Pilot Community`

-The text to display for the discord server to point user's to.
+The text to display for the discord server to point users to.
 This will appear when hovering over the discord icon, inside the info tab, the game over screen, as well as the NaN detected screen.

 By default, this is The Paper Pilot Community, which can act as a catch-all for any Profectus projects without their own servers.
 If you change the discord server with your own, The Paper Pilot Community will still display underneath the custom server when hovering over the discord icon and within the info tab.
 Those places will also contain a link to the Modding Tree discord server.